viljami-j/csharp-gamedev-coding-convention/README.md

 todo

 ### Todo
-- Attempt writing an auto-formatter
+- Attempt writing an auto-formatter once this document is the bare minimum that qualifies as sufficient.
-- Add more examples
+- Add more examples.
-- Elaborate stuff
+- Elaborate stuff.
 - Provide the most elaborate whys, but hide them away from plain sight to avoid distraction.